liviorobaldo/compliancecheckingOnRDF/README.md

 <ul>
   <li>Source code and instructions for the SHACL implementation are available <a href="https://github.com/liviorobaldo/compliancecheckingOnRDF/tree/main/SHACL">at this link</a>.</li>
-  <li>Source code and instructions for the DLV v2 implementation are available at this link.</li>
+  <li>Executables and instructions for the DLV v2 implementation are available at this link.</li>
 </ul>

 </p>